-13 Whistleblowing Appendix A Children and Families Hub Partner Access Map Appendix B Essex Windscreen of Need and levels of intervention CHILD PROTECTION POLICY FOR BOCKING CHURCH STREET PRIMARY SCHOOL 1.
+CHILD PROTECTION POLICY FOR BOCKING PRIMARY SCHOOL 1.
 Introduction Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is childcentred.
 This means that they should consider, at all times, what is in the best interests of the child.
-(Keeping Children Safe in Education - DfE, 2018) This Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
-It forms part of the safeguarding arrangements for our school and should be read in conjunction with the following: - Keeping Children Safe in Education (DfE, 2018) - the school Behaviour policy; - the school Staff Behaviour policy (sometimes called Staff Code of Conduct); - the safeguarding response to children missing from education - the role of the designated safeguarding lead (Annex B of KCSIE) Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as: - Protecting children from maltreatment - Preventing impairment of children's health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes 3 / P a g e Author: Jo Barclay, Safeguarding Manager for Schools and Early Years
+(Keeping Children Safe in Education - DfE, 2020) This Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
+It forms part of the safeguarding arrangements for our school and should be read in conjunction with the following: - Keeping Children Safe in Education (DfE, 2020) - the school Behaviour policy; - the school Staff Behaviour policy (sometimes called Staff Code of Conduct); - the safeguarding response to children missing from education - the role of the designated safeguarding lead (Annex B of KCSIE) Safeguarding and promoting the welfare of children (everyone under the age of 18) is defined in Keeping Children Safe in Education as: - Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes 2.
+Statutory framework There is government guidance set out in Working Together (HMG, 2018) on how agencies must work in partnership to keep children safe.
+This guidance places a shared and equal duty on three Safeguarding Partners (the Local Authority, Police and Health) to work together to safeguard and promote the welfare of all children in their area under multi-agency safeguarding arrangements.
+These arrangements sit under the Essex Safeguarding Children Board (ESCB).
+In Essex, the statutory partners are Essex County Council, Essex Police and five of the seven Clinical Commissioning Groups covering the county.
+3 / P a g e Author: Jo Barclay, Safeguarding Manager for Schools and Early Years

-2. Statutory framework Section 175 of the Education Act 2002 (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.
-The development of appropriate procedures and the monitoring of good practice in Essex are the responsibilities of the Essex Safeguarding Children Board (ESCB).
+Be Respectful Be Ready Be Resilient Be Responsible Be Resourceful Be Reflective Be Remarkable Section 175 of the Education Act 2002 places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school.
 In Essex, all professionals must work in accordance with the SET Procedures (ESCB, 2019).
-Our school also works in accordance with the following legislation and guidance (this is not an exhaustive list): Keeping Children Safe in Education (DfE, 2018) Working Together (HMG, 2018) Education Act (2002) Effective Support for Children and Families in Essex (ESCB, 2017) Counter-Terrorism and Security Act (HMG, 2015) Serious Crime Act 2015 (Home Office, 2015) Children and Social Work Act (2017) Children Missing Education - statutory guidance for local authorities (DfE, 2016) Sexual Offences Act (2003) Education (Pupil Registration) Regulations 2006 Information sharing advice for safeguarding practitioners (HMG, 2018) Data Protection Act (2018) What to do if you're worried a child is being abused (HMG, 2015) Searching, screening and confiscation (DfE, 2018) Children Act (1989) 4 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years
+Our school also works in accordance with the following legislation and guidance (this is not an exhaustive list): Keeping Children Safe in Education (DfE, 2020) Working Together (HMG, 2018) Education Act (2002) Effective Support for Children and Families in Essex (ESCB, 2017) Counter-Terrorism and Security Act (HMG, 2015) Serious Crime Act 2015 (Home Office, 2015) Children and Social Work Act (2017) Children Missing Education - statutory guidance for local authorities (DfE, 2016) Sexual Offences Act (2003) Education (Pupil Registration) Regulations 2006 Information sharing advice for safeguarding practitioners (HMG, 2018) Data Protection Act (2018) What to do if you're worried a child is being abused (HMG, 2015) Searching, screening and confiscation (DfE, 2018) Children Act (1989) Children Act (2004) Preventing and Tackling Bullying (DfE, 2017) Female Genital Mutilation Act 2003 (S. 74 - Serious Crime Act 2015) Sexual violence and sexual harassment between children in schools and colleges (DfE, 2018) Promoting positive emotional well-being and reducing the risk of suicide (ESCB, 2018) 4 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years E S S E K Sufreguarding Children 8 0 A R D BOCKING PRIMARY SCHOOL Be Respectful Be Ready Be Resilient Be Responsible Be Resourceful Be Reflective Be Remarkable